kschweiger/track_analyzer/docs/usage.md

 * *cum_distance*: Cummulated distance in track/segement in meters.
 * *cum_distance_moving*:  Cummulated moving distance in track/segement in meters.
 * *cum_distance_stopped*:  Cummulated stopped distance in track/segement in meters.
-* *moving*: Bool flag specifing if the ``stopped_speed_threshold`` was exceeded for the point.
+* *moving*: Bool flag specifing if the `stopped_speed_threshold` was exceeded for the point.

 Because some values are relative to previous points, the first point in the segment is not represented in this dataframe.

 ----------------

-Furthermore an summary of the segments and tracks can be generated in the form of a :class:`~geo_track_analyzer.model.SegmentOverview` containing:
+Furthermore an summary of the segments and tracks can be generated in the form of a [`SegmentOverview`][geo_track_analyzer.model.SegmentOverview] containing:

 * Time in seconds (moving and totoal)
 * Distance in meters and km (moving and totoal)